 - The same age group are also the most likely to be on a zero-hours contract.
 One third of people on these contracts are aged 16-24 - that’s around 8% of all young people in work.

 - Fire services are devolved in the UK.
-When looking at only England, there were 5,800 fewer full time equivalent firefighters (known as ‘wholetime staff’ in the statistics) in 2015/16 compared with 2010/11.
+When looking at only England, there were 5,800 fewer firefighters (known as ‘wholetime staff’ in the statistics) working the equivalent of full time in 2016 compared with 2010.
 That’s a drop of about 20%.

 “Just look at the last seven [years of Conservative government]...
 Fewer police on the beat.”

 - The number of police officers in England and Wales fell by just under 19,000 between September 2010 and September 2016.